 Established in 2001 by Mara McDonald

 An all-volunteer research project that monitors bird populations in the Preserve.
-After the death of Mara McDonald in 2016, administration of the Observatory is being transferred to Mark Berres in the Department of Animal Sciences.
+After the death of Mara McDonald in 2016, administration of the Observatory has been transferred to Mark Berres in the Department of Animal Sciences.

 Geology of Eagle Heights Woods